zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_workshop_setup.md

 ![](media/67cdb773d62b0246e75ff98fde2dee9d.jpg)

-1. Enter your desired instance name wich should be unique.
-Suggested name: Use your guid EMworkshop (pchandir_em_workshop). *Do NOT enter name as-is from below example, as that is for example purposes only*.
+1. Enter your desired instance name which should be unique.
+Suggested name:
+    [yourGUID]_em_workshop - *Do NOT enter name as-is like the example below, as that is for demonstration purposes only*.
 Click on the **Change Image Source** button.

 ![](media/64c77de4743fb8640528a260206481a9.png)